pantheon-systems/decoupled-drupal/README.template.md

 #### `/config`

-One of the directories moved to the git root is `/config`.
+One of the directories moved to the git root is `/config/default`.
 This directory holds Drupal's `.yml` configuration files.
 In more traditional repo structure these files would live at `/sites/default/config/`.

+Config Split has been pre-configured to support environment-specific configuration.
+This means that you can have different configuration for different environments such as local, ci, dev, test, and live.
+This configuration stored in the respective environment directories at `/config/envs/env-name`.
+Read more about config split in the [Config Split documentation](https://www.drupal.org/docs/contributed-modules/configuration-split/).

 ### `composer.json`
 This project uses Composer to manage third-party PHP dependencies.